Rochelle Feinstein

 For over forty years, the American painter Rochelle Feinstein has developed an oeuvre that infiltrates abstract painting with political, social and environmental concerns.
 Throughout a series of diverse yet thematically interwoven groups of works, Feinstein cuts, flips, and rearranges printed gestural marks that are then collaged into paintings; she also makes sculptures and prints out of everyday materials.
 The Today Show presents a range of newly created works that circulate around the question of how to connect canvas, color and gesture with the specific personal and public conditions of our time.

 Feinstein was, until her recent retirement, a professor of painting and printmaking at Yale School of Art.
-Her works engage with different modes of abstraction, like the grid or colour-field painting, all the while letting life crash against modernist notions of art’s autonomy from external reality.
+Her works engage with different modes of abstraction, like the grid or color-field painting, all the while letting life crash against modernist notions of art’s autonomy from external reality.

 For Feinstein, painting is not a window to a closed illusionary world but fundamentally situated in the here and now.
 Its material conditions and the process of art-making are a vital aspect of the presentation, as seen in the blue painter’s tape that frames a series of works in the exhibition, or when the canvases are not stretched but rather hang on the wall like cloth.
 In the series Red Dawn (2021–24)—a reference to the dystopian action films of the same title, as well as to the current blockbuster Civil War—one can still see the grid-like folding lines of the cheap drop cloths purchased and shipped from a giant Amazon warehouse.
 Other works are presented on trollies that are usually used to transport paintings from storage vaults to galleries but are then quickly hidden from view.
 Feinstein makes it clear: she is keenly aware of painting’s alleged higher cultural values.
 And yet, one can feel the artist’s belief in the potential of her chosen medium to work at the heart of our shared world.